AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 3.md

 - Measuring floods in general is difficult.
 A lot can go wrong.
 Weirs being blocked, electricity cutting out.

 In general, most study present find a decrease in flood peak with an increase in tree cover, predominantly with high intensity rainfall.

+---
+# Impact of forest on climate
+We have been talking about discharge as PET-precipitation, not Eddy covariance.

+Study based on water balance find that forests evaporate more.
+Study based on eddy covariance finds the opposite.
+What causes this difference?

+This is probably the interception evaporation that eddy covariance measurements have difficulty measuring.
+EC measures turbulence, which is high in sunny days.
+Much less so in winter conditions, where you have a lot of wet air.
+Measurement differences and environment can therefore affect your measurements.

+For tropical forests, removing them you are left with grass which dries out quickly.
+Is also more reflective Boreal forests have an important warming role, because they reduce the albedo of the snow cover.
+Boreal foretss absorb a lot of energy, thus leading to local warming.
+Temperate regions are much more uncertain.